 - Cloudready Home free download 32-bit [900MB] Old version 76

 - Cloudready USB creator tool [48MB]

 Cloudready suspended 32-bit production so there is no way you can run latest version on a 32-bit machine we’re sorry.
 Why don’t you try more options and see if there is something for 32-bit?
 There was a Cloudready 32-bit USB maker earlier but that has been discontinued as well but we managed to find an old 32-bit image.

 We’re using the USB creator tool to automatically download and create a Cloudready bootable USB.

 Step #1.
 Plug a USB drive into your computer and run the USB creator tool.
 It will detect the USB drive and asks you to proceed with the download.
 I assume it downloads an ISO file and then automatically burns it to USB creating a fully functional boot drive.

 Step #2.
-Next, shut down your computer and keep the USB drive plugged so the PC can detect it.
+Next, shut down your computer and keep the USB drive plugged in so the PC can detect it.
 Open Boot menu, F9 for HP, and F11 for MSI machines.
-It could be totally different for your machine you may need to hit other keys to get into the boot menu.
+It could be different for your machine you may need to hit other keys to get into the boot menu.